 For today, I’m going to give you a basic primer on the flu, how to prevent it and what to do if you are diagnosed with it.

 The flu season in North Carolina will run from approximately October through May.
-Interesting little factoid: the flu begins in Australia and works its way over to the United States.
+Interesting little factoid: the flu begins in Australia and works its way over to the United States and usually hits the Southeast United States first.

 What Is The Flu?